guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

 ### 5.0 Enable Selenium/Firefox within the spec file

-You will need to *switch-on* Capybara's Webdriver by modifying your *_spec.rb file as described in this below.
+You will need to *switch-on* Capybara's Webdriver by modifying your *_spec.rb file as described below.

 For any specs (tests) requiring Selenium integration, place your test code within the /spec/features folder.<br>